Basic HTML, CSS learning with a test web building project to implement what I learnt.

 </div>

-The <html> element, the root of an HTML document, should be added after the !DOCTYPE declaration.
-All content/structure for an HTML document should be contained between the opening and closing <html> tags.
+The <html> element, the root of an HTML document, should be added

 <!DOCTYPE html>